 Train wrecks aren’t usually a cause for celebration.
 Unless hundreds of pounds of chocolate are involved.

 On Sept.
-27, 1955, the New York O & W #2 train, traveling from Oswego to Norwich, jumped the tracks in Hamilton, NY, crashed through Leland’s coal shed, and came to a stop 150 feet from the tracks.
+27, 1955, the New York O & W #2 train, traveling from Oswego to Norwich, jumped the tracks in Hamilton, NY, crashed through Leland’s coal shed, and came to a stop 150 feet from thChocolate_Festival_logo_2014_no_year_opte tracks.
 No one was seriously injured.

 Among the derailed cars were several that were carrying Nestle’s chocolate bars, chocolate chips, and bulk cocoa, creating a delicious windfall for Hamilton chocolate lovers.
 Legend has it that children rushed to the scene to stockpile the chocolate goodies.